korpisofta/korpi-select/README.md

 ```clojure
 (select-1 [...] data)
 ```
-The former one returns a sequence and the latter takes the first element of the sequence and return that. `select-1` is handy when combined with reducing selectors, like
+The former one returns a sequence and the latter takes the first element of the sequence and returns that. `select-1` is handy when combined with reducing selectors, like
 ```clojure
 (select-1 [:customers ** :products ** :price =>sum] db)
 ```
-Reducing selectors have a prefix `=>` and they return just one element, so `select-1` works nicely with them.
+Reducing selectors have a prefix `=>` and they return just one element.

+# Select is a transducer
-If `select` or `select-1` is called without the data to work on, they return [transducers](https://clojure.org/reference/transducers) just like core library functions `map, take, etc.`.
-A transducer is a composable transformation for data.

-## The first argument to select
+If `select` or `select-1` are called without the data to work on, they return [transducers](https://clojure.org/reference/transducers) just like core library functions `map, take, etc.`.
+The first argument to select is a vector of transducers.
+So basically `select` is function that composes transducers.

-The first argument to select is actually a vector of transducers.
-But as you know, a keyword or a number is not a transducer.
+In addition top composing transducers, select transforms things into transducers.
+In the previous examples, the vector argument had keywords.
 Keywords, numbers and strings are automatically converted into transducers.
-(More on this a bit later.)
+There are two kinds of automatic conversions:
+1. functions are converted using `keep`
+1. everything else is converted by assuming that it is a key in an associative collection

 So, because select can return a transducer and it takes a vector of transducers as a parameter, *you can compose selects*:
 ```clojure